 FACTORS THAT DETERMINE PAIN AND SUFFERING AFTER A CAR ACCIDENT

 There is no universal way to calculate pain and suffering damages.
-However, there are several factors that will be taken into account to determine how much your pain and suffering is worth.

-HOW A LAWYER CAN HELP
+HOW AN INJURY LAWYER CAN HELP